Sibu District: Sibu

 James Brooke built a fort in Sibu in 1862.
 In 1901, 1,118 Fuzhounese settlers migrated to Sibu.
 Today, Sibu is the largest city by the Rajang River.

 Sibu Jaya

 Sibu Jaya is located at 26 km away from Sibu. and 1 km away from Sibu Airport.
 It is a joint development project between AmCorp Corporation Sdn Bhd and Sarawak Housing and Development Corporation.
-It was originally developed as a satellite township to Sibu in 1995.
+It was developed as a satellite township to Sibu in 1995.
 The city is expected to be completed in 2023.

 Durin

 Pesta Rakyat Durin (Durin Peoples' festival) is held at Durin bazaar every year.
 Durin Bridge connecting the town of Sibu with Durin bazaar was opened in 2006.

 Kemuyang

 Kemuyang area is located 23 km away from the town of Sibu.
 Sibu Kemuyang Youth Camp started operation 1999.
 Sibu Pastoral Centre is also located here.

 Rantau Panjang

 Rantau Panjang Integrated Shipyard Shipbuilding Industrial Zone was constructed in 2003.